40 Interesting Albert Einstein Facts for Kids 2023 [Must Read]

 Read our cool facts about Albert Einstein and go to our Activity section at the end to test your knowledge using our question sheets!

-This was one super-smart man and is one of the most famous scientists the world has ever seen and quite possibly will ever see!
+This was one super-smart man and is one of the most famous scientists and inventors the world has ever seen and quite possibly will ever see!